 Bellamy left home at a young age for a port – London, Bristol or Plymouth.
 He became a ship’s boy at 13 at the outset of the War of Spanish Succession.
 By the end of the war in 1712 he was a skilled sailor.

 Turn to Piracy

 No one knows how Black Sam Bellamy ended up on board a British ship.
-He may have been grabbed by a press gang.
+A press gang may have grabbed him.
 In the early 18th century, Britain didn’t have anywhere near enough sailors.
-The press gangs tricked country boys into signing up or simply kidnapped and forced on board ships.
+The press gangs tricked country boys into signing up or simply kidnapped and forced them on board ships.